TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/Start Sensor/Start_Sensor_Detail_Design.md

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/CazBilbrey-StartSensor-SignOff/Documentation/Signoffs/Start%20Sensor/Board%20Diagram%202.png)
 Figure 7.
 Exact Height of Start Sensor

 Constraint 4 Solution: The RGB sensor must be positioned in close proximity to the Green Light LED, with an optimal placement range of 0.5 inches.
-This confines the allowable distance to a 1-inch zone, ensuring the sensor captures the widest spectrum of green light for accurate detection.
+This confines the allowable distance to a 1-inch zone, ensuring the sensor captures the widest range of green light for accurate detection.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/CazBilbrey-StartSensor-SignOff/Documentation/Signoffs/Start%20Sensor/3D%20Model%20Top%202.png)
 Figure 8.
 Exact location lengthwise of Start Sensor and green LED